• Skip to primary navigation

 Self-Reflection

-I used the Studio Habits of Mind to created a complex rubric for students to self critique, followed by a few questions to aid in reflecting about both the process and their product.
-I have three basic forms k-2, 3-5, 6-8th and adjust as needed to each project.
-It took many hours to formulate but already establishing a culture that communicates art making is a creative and an academic endeavor.
+I used the Studio Habits of Mind to created a complex rubric for students to self-critique, followed by a few questions to aid in reflecting on both the process and their product.
+I have three basic forms k-2, 3-5, 6-8th, and adjust as needed for each project.
+It took many hours to formulate but already establishing a culture that communicates art-making is a creative and academic endeavor.

 Sarah M.